Humboldt-Institut-e-V/hi-smart-vcard/README.md

 The application was created as a convenient way for the developer to test new concepts and technology while making something useful at the same time.

 This applications interface and users documentation is in German.
-To learn the language please visit: https://www.humboldt-institut.org/
+If you want to learn German in Germany, please visit: https://www.humboldt-institut.org/en/

 ## Licensing